PHP-Outburst/myUPB/readme.txt

 == INSTALLATION==

-Upload all the files from upb2.2.7.zip or upb2.2.7.tar.gz CHMOD the root UPB directory to 0777
-  Execute the install.php
+Upload all the files from upb2.2.7.zip or upb2.2.7.tar.gz CHMOD the folder and the root UPB directory to 0777 Execute the install.php
   Follow the directions in the installer